Age Related Prefix Number Plates: 1983 to 2001

 Buying prefix number plates

-Many people who purchased even the most basic combinations were later pleasantly surprised when they realised that they also had quite an investment.
-Some numbers were, and still are, re-selling for ten times more than what people had originally paid!
+Many people who have purchased combinations over the years have been pleasantly surprised when they realised when coming to sell that their number plate had been a good investment.
+Some numbers have and still are being sold for two, three or even four times more than what people had originally paid.